-Most of the time when buying a Ready-to-Fly Radio Controlled (RTF RC) model aircraft, you get everything you need in the package, and the plane is ready to fly, as the name states, nearly out of the box.
+Most of the time when buying a Ready-to-Fly RC aircraft, you get everything you need in the package, and the plane is ready to fly, as the name states, nearly out of the box.
 Minimal build work is needed, and you’ll be flying the plane very quickly as all that is needed is to charge the batteries (more and less all RTF RC model planes are electric).
 All very good reasons to buy an RTF plane.

 Getting an RTF RC plane is a great way to get flying the plane faster and cheaper.
 However, there are some factors that you should know when buying an RTF plane, as the different packages might be build-up differently.